QuizMe.Install →

 What is QuizMe?

-How is QuizMe different from Anki, RemNote, or Notion?
+How is it different from Anki?

-What does QuizMe do with the text I save?
+What happens to the text I save?

 Does it work with PDFs and YouTube?